HydroModPy/HydroModPy/docs/readthedocs/source/api/hydromodpy-modeling.rst

 Numerical Engines And Postprocess
 =================================

-Numerical engines used by HydroModPy to run groundwater flow, particle tracking, and transport simulations.
+Numerical engines and result-access surfaces used by HydroModPy to run groundwater flow, particle tracking, and transport simulations.

 Class overview
 --------------